 American Society for Photogrammetry and Remote Sensing

 Parrish, Christopher; Sault, Maryellen; White, Stephen A.; and Sellars, Jon, "Empirical Analysis of Aerial Camera Filters for Shoreline Mapping" (2005).
-Center for Coastal and Ocean Mapping.
+American Society for Photogrammetry and Remote Sensing (ASPRS).
 363.